 A common law marriage in Texas is when a man and woman become husband and wife without getting a marriage license and having a marriage ceremony.
 Once proved, a common law marriage has the same legal effect as a ceremonial marriage.

 Some think that if you live together for a certain period of time or if you have children together, you automatically are in a common law marriage.
 This is not the case.
 To have a common law marriage in Texas, a couple must:

 - Live together in Texas as husband and wife

 - Represent to others that they are married

 A couple has 2 years starting from the date they stopped living together to prove a common law marriage.
 You are unable to enter into a common law marriage if you are presently married or under the age of 18.

-Please contact our office at 214.559.7202 for more information on Common Law Marriages.
+Please contact us online or call our Dallas office directly at 214.559.7202 for more information on Common Law Marriages.